bulgantamiri/fibostackclient/doc/source/contributor/humaninterfaceguide.rst

 ==========

-The principles established in this section define the high-level priorities to be used when designing and evaluating interactions for the OpenStack command line interface.
-Principles are broad in scope and can be considered the philosophical foundation for the OpenStack experience; while they may not describe the tactical implementation of design, they should be used when deciding between multiple courses of design.
+The principles established in this section define the high-level priorities to be used when designing and evaluating interactions for the fibostack command line interface.
+Principles are broad in scope and can be considered the philosophical foundation for the fibostack experience; while they may not describe the tactical implementation of design, they should be used when deciding between multiple courses of design.

-A significant theme for designing for the OpenStack experience concerns focusing on common uses of the system rather than adding complexity to support functionality that is rarely used.
+A significant theme for designing for the fibostack experience concerns focusing on common uses of the system rather than adding complexity to support functionality that is rarely used.

 Consistency
 -----------

-Consistency between OpenStack experiences will ensure that the command line interface feels like a single experience instead of a jumble of disparate products.
+Consistency between fibostack experiences will ensure that the command line interface feels like a single experience instead of a jumble of disparate products.
 Fractured experiences only serve to undermine user expectations about how they should interact with the system, creating an unreliable user